dlanza1/ExDeMon/doc/users-manual.md

 Group by can be set to ALL, then each metric will be treated independently.
 If group by is configured to ALL (or all attributes the metrics contain are listed) there is no attrbutes to differenciate metrics and aggregate them, so aggregation is done over the historical values coming from the metric.

 You need to specify what the variables in your equation represent by declaring variables.
 Then, &lt;variable-id-X&gt; can be used in the equation.
+The type of a variable is determined by the aggregation operation, if no aggregation operation is applied, it can become any time in the equation.
 Even tough you do not use any variable in the equation, at least one variable must be declared to trigger the computation.

 Variables are supposed to be updated periodically.
 In case they are not updated, its value expires after the period of time specified with the parameter "expire".